apache/hbase-operator-tools/hbase-hbck2/README.md

 ... it is because the HDFS jars are not on the CLASSPATH.
 The default is NOT to bundle HDFS jars on the CLASSPATH when running `hbck` via `bin/hbase`.
 Define `HADOOP_HOME` in the environment so `bin/hbase` can find your local hadoop install and load its HDFS jars.
-If all else fails, skip the narrowed set of client jars and HDFS pruning by passing the `--internal-classpath` argument; this will make it so `bin/hbase hbck` runs with the full CLASSPATH complement and _HBCK2_ should have all dependencies satisfied.

 ## _HBCK2_ Overview
 _HBCK2_ is currently a simple tool that does one thing at a time only.